chandrasahi10/Leetcode-Problem-Solutions/README.md

 # Leetcode-Problem-Solutions
-Here you can find all my solutions for the leetcode coding questions.
-Don't just copy the code rather use it for understanding the approach to the problem.
+Here you can find all my solutions for the questions given on Leetcode coding platform.
+You can use it to understand the approach for tackling the problem.